 - You will then be asked to go to the toilet to empty your bladder before the scan. - You will then be asked to lie flat on the scanning bed and will be required to keep as still as possible, but you can breathe as normal.
-If you think you may struggle to do this, please speak to us before your appointment. - The scan will take 30-45 minutes.
-A member of staff will be able to see and hear you throughout but will not be in the same room as you. - Please expect to be in the department for 2-3 hours.
+If you think you may struggle to do this, please speak to us before your appointment. - The scan will take 30-45 minutes. - Please expect to be at the department for 3-4 hours.

-After the Scan
+After the Scan:

 - The radioactivity in your body will soon disappear if you continue to drink plenty of liquids.
 These will help to clear the radioactivity from your body more quickly.
-It is very unlikely that you feel any side-effects after the scan, but if you do please let staff in the department know. - Once we have checked your images, you can leave the department. - This scan does not affect your ability to drive. - After your scan there will be some radioactivity left in your body, but this will not present a significant risk to other people around you.
+It is very unlikely that you feel any side-effects after the scan, but if you do, please let staff in the department know. - Once we have checked your images, you can leave the department. - This scan does not affect your ability to drive. - After your scan there will be some radioactivity left in your body, but this will not present a significant risk to other people around you.
 However, once you have had your scan and then left the department, for 4 hours afterwards, try to keep any time that you spend within one metre of pregnant people, babies and children as short as possible.